pydanny/pydanny-event-notes/DjangoConEurope2013/migrations.rst

 New migration format
 =====================

-.. note:: TODO get this later, the code samples are on a black backgroun.
+.. note:: TODO get this later, the code samples are on a black background.

-* Shrink the size of migrationd
+* Shrink the size of migration

 Dependency Management
 =======================